ToniCreswell/InvertingGAN/README.md

 4. Run [this](https://github.com/ToniCreswell/attribute-cVAEGAN/blob/master/notebooks/DataToTensorCelebA_smileLabel.ipynb) Jupyter notebook to get the data tensors for CelebA and move them into folder InData/CELEBA/

-...**OR**
+**OR**

-...Run [this](https://github.com/ToniCreswell/InvertingGAN/blob/master/notebooks/shoe2tensor.ipynb) Jupyter notebook to get the data tensors xShoes.npy and yShoes.npy and move them in to folder InData/SHOES/
+Run [this](https://github.com/ToniCreswell/InvertingGAN/blob/master/notebooks/shoe2tensor.ipynb) Jupyter notebook to get the data tensors xShoes.npy and yShoes.npy and move them in to folder InData/SHOES/

 5. The code may be run from cmd line with various options detailed in the code